camunda/camunda-docs-manual/content/reference/bpmn20/events/timer-events.md

 ```
 Timer is meant to be fired at 1 p.m., 3 p.m., and 5 p.m.

-At 4 p.m., we adjust to return `myBean.getCycle()="R2/PT30M"`.
-Then timer will be triggered at 5 p.m. (as initially scheduled still calculated by the previous cycle), 5:30 p.m. and 6 p.m. (based on the new cycle).
+At 4 p.m., we adjust the bean to return `myBean.getCycle()="R2/PT30M"`.
+Then timer will still be triggered at 5 p.m. (as initially scheduled calculated by the previous cycle), and afterward at 5:30 p.m. and 6 p.m. (based on the new cycle).

-The feature is disabled by default, to enable the feature set the `reevaluateTimeCycleWhenDue` property to `true` in the process engine configuration.
+The feature is disabled by default, to enable it, set the `reevaluateTimeCycleWhenDue` property to `true` in the process engine configuration.

 ## Handling of Timezones